aridjayarecipes/cutesrecipes.web.app/content/post/2069-step-by-step-guide-to-prepare-perfect-sauteed-pork-and-brussels-sprouts-in-cream-sauce.md

 Sauteed pork and brussels sprouts in cream sauce is one of the most popular of recent trending meals in the world.
 It's simple, it is fast, it tastes delicious.
 It is appreciated by millions daily.
 Sauteed pork and brussels sprouts in cream sauce is something which I've loved my whole life.
 They're fine and they look fantastic.

 Bacon fat sautéed brussels sprouts are semi-braised in a carbonara-esque creamy sauce, and then finished with a sprinkle of crispy bacon.
-You'll love how the brussels sprouts act like a sponge so when you bite into them, and all that creamy sauce squirts into your mouth!
+You&#39;ll love how the brussels sprouts act like a sponge so when you bite into them, and all that creamy sauce squirts into your mouth!
 You can clean the Brussels sprouts and peel and cut shallots the day before making this dish.
 Note: A pan with a wide, flat bottom, such as a skillet, will reduce a liquid much faster than a high-sided saucepan.

 To get started with this particular recipe, we have to prepare a few ingredients.
 You can cook sauteed pork and brussels sprouts in cream sauce using 12 ingredients and 5 steps.
 Here is how you cook it.